How to Stand Up Paddle Board (SUP)

 - For more power, reach out as far forward as you can with the paddle

 I've come to realize that sometimes, with boating simpler really is better.
 (If you don't believe me, read Simple Boating).
-I may even have to take it up as a new hobby, but first, I'll have to learn how to choose the right SUP for me.
+I may even have to take it up as a new hobby, but first, I'll have to learn how to choose the right SUP for me, and check out the Best Stand Up Paddle Boards.